pjsdream/pcpred/README.md

    To run with point cloud data captured by MPI GVV group, download sequences from http://gvvperfcapeva.mpi-inf.mpg.de/public/InertialDepthTracker/index.php and unzip at
      **pcpred/data/**

+   Unzip C1C2.tar.gz and move C1/ and C2/ directories to
+     **pcpred/data/**

 3. Build with